denten-books/plain-text/2-device.md

 a formula.
 Instead, he imagined a machine that would in some real sense take place of the calculation.
 Ultimately, Turing described a device that was meant to *embody* they symbol: it transformed external abstractions into physical states, internal to the device.
-In doing so, this imagined machine breached the boundary between idea and matter.
+In doing so, this imagined machine was designed to breach the boundary between idea and matter.
 It was exactly an instrument for transforming ideas into shapes: the very process at the heart of materialist poetics discussed in the previous section.
-In this sense, Turing's hypothetical machine represents the conclusion of a long-standing thought experiment concerning the nature of human understanding.
+In this sense, Turing's hypothetical machine represents the conclusion of a long-standing thought experiment concerning the nature of human understanding and a beginning of a new, machine-assisted, philological practice.

-The question of "automated" hermeneutics echoes through the canon of Western philosophical tradition.
+The question of "automated" philology echoes through the canon of Western philosophical tradition.
 What does it mean to read and to understand something?
 Is it enough to repeat the words of another, as Phaedrus does in response to Socrates?
 Would an animal or a machine be said to possess reason